Social Inclusion and Emotional Wellness

 Caregivers can find a useful resource for understanding the unique needs of LGBT older adults, here.

 For more information on LGBT older adults, please visits the SAGE Metro Detroit website.

 The national SAGE organization website can be found, here.

 For the Harvard Study of Adult Development, scientists tracked 268 Harvard sophomores in 1938 for 80 years looking for clues to leading a healthy and happy life.
 They found that happy relationships have a positive influence on our overall health and longevity.
 Read The Harvard Gazette's "Good genes are nice, but joy is better", here.

 National Council on Aging is an organization supporting evidence-based health promotion and disease prevention programs aimed at older adults.
-NCOA has a library of educational resources on aging, here.
+Find their website and resources here.

 The National Institute on Aging offers information on depression in older adults.
 Depression is not simply feeling blue and it is not a normal part of aging.
 Learn how to recognize the symptoms of depression and the common causes and risk factors for depression in older adults.
 Read the article "Depression and Older Adults" here.

 Additional resources on mental health and crisis intervention can be found below.